sukanyabiochem/Automatic_Workflow_for_Coarse-grained_Parameter/README.md

 ## Usage ##
 # Submit a each files and generate the atomtype, bond, andgle and dihedral parameter #
 vmd -dispdev text -e *.tcl
-# combine the files and generate the complete ITP file for GROMACS run ##
+# Combine the files and generate the complete ITP file for GROMACS run ##
 cat